Why do I bike to work?

 - Leave a few changes of clothes at work for the week: an assortment of tops + black leggings/jeans are my staples because they will go with anything.
 Dresses are great for the summer.
 Accessories can also really change-up an outfit.
 I’m fortunate to work in the tech industry with a bunch of guys who wouldn’t even notice what I wear so I can probably get away with wearing the same thing every day (as long as I don’t smell like a wet towel).

 - Speaking of wet towels… perfume and deodorant are a must-have!
 My cardinal rule: if you don’t think you smell, you probably do.
-Please be considerate and think of the poor souls around you.
+Please be considerate, and think of the unfortunate souls around you.

 - Plus they wouldn’t understand the padded bike shorts things either so CHANGE INTO CLEAN CLOTHES.
 As much as I think some of my bike shorts makes my butt look really cute (at some angles), it could just look like cellulite.
 Not a fan of that look either.

 - Take a cold shower.
 I take one every morning which freshens me up and cools me down for those days I’m frantically rushing and don’t want to attend meetings still red-hot and sweaty (don’t you just hate that?).
 The trick to a cold shower is to turn it to the coldest and jump under without thinking— seriously, DO NOT THINK.
 DO NOT HESITATE.
 The spike in your heart rate when you get under that cold water feels like pure adrenaline and actually quite addicting.
 Try it!
 You will only hate me for about 2 seconds.